Mohamed1702/Flight-Ticket-Prediction-Project/README.md

 The prediction of flight price is hard and time-consuming.
 Both the parties have to find a time to calculate it through using different factors and then analyze their Machine Learning based Solution application to know the price.

-Installation:
+Tools Used:

-Languages Used:
+Languages Used:  Python

-Python
+Data Analysis: Pandas - Numpy

-VSCode & Jupyter notebook
+Visualization: Matplotlib - Seaborn- Power Bi

-Web Developement:
+Machine learning: Scikit_learn for machine

-HTML & CSS- JavaScript
+Web Developement:  HTML & CSS- JavaScript

-Flask Web Framework
+Web Developement Framework :Flask

-Heroku Deployement
+Deployement : Heroku